AutoDRIVE-Ecosystem/autodrive-ecosystem.github.io/docs/competitions/f1tenth-sim-racing-guide.md

 ### 1.4.
 Environment
 #### 1.4.1 Size and Structure

+!!! warning
+    The racetrack is subject to change across different stages of the competition (i.e., practice or race) with prior notice.

 #### 1.4.2 Features (straight, chicane, bifurcation, etc.)
 #### 1.4.3 Obstacles (static/dynamic)
 #### 1.4.4 Frame(s) of Reference (TF)

+!!! warning
+    Since racetrack is subject to change, the fixed environmental frame of reference may be different depending the racetrack.

 #### 1.4.5 Custom Racetracks
 #### 1.4.6 Environmental Variability (time, weather, wind, lighting, friction, etc.)